Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 5. Extracurricular Activities

-Public schools often have a wide range of clubs, such as theatre, design, art, music, and other community services that students can participate in.
+Public schools often have a wide range of clubs, such as theater, design, art, music, and other community services that students can participate in.
 They also have various sports teams, including soccer, baseball, tennis, and cricket.

 Private schools may also offer these types of activities, but they may be more specialized and focused on particular interests or hobbies.
 Some private schools are fairly large and have the potential to offer a wide range of clubs, but some may not have sufficient infrastructure to support such activities.
 Many private schools do not even have soccer teams!